How to Grow Cucumbers in Florida

 Diseases and Pests of Cucumber

-Another problem that we usually encounter in the cultivation of cucumbers is that they have a bitter taste when harvested.
+Another problem we usually encounter in the cultivation of cucumbers is that they have a bitter taste when harvested.

 On other occasions, it usually happens that our plant does not produce female flowers, which are the ones that will give us the fruit.
 If we have this problem, it is usually because the plant is not yet ready to produce fruit.